 Homemade Beet Kvass is a fermented drink that’s famous for its cleansing properties.
 You won’t believe how simple it is to make.

-Ever since I started nerding out on nutritional therapy – I’m currently in school to be a nutritional therapy consultant – beet kvass is now a staple in my daily routine.
+Ever since I started nerding out on nutritional therapy – I’m currently in school to be a Nutritional Therapy Practitioner – beet kvass is now a staple in my daily routine.
 I drink about 4 ounces a day, usually half at breakfast and half at dinner.

 What Is Beet Kvass?

 Beet Kvass may be getting more popular lately, but it’s not a new invention.
 Kvass – a fermented drink made from bread, believe it or not – probably originally comes from Russia and / or Ukraine.
 Considering I trace a good chunk of my ancestry there along with Poland, it’s probably not surprising that drinking homemade beet kvass just feels right.

 Summed up, beet kvass is a fermented beverage made from beets, sea salt, and water.
 Yep, that’s it.
 Remarkably simple.
 Probiotic bacteria naturally found on the beet skins undergoes lacto-fermentation.

 The Benefits of Beet Kvass

 Beets and beet kvass have so many health benefits.

 But, let’s be real here for a minute.
 Beet kvass ain’t a magic cure.
 Same goes for kombucha, coconut oil, exogenous ketones – yes I just went there – and bone broth.
 These things can help support all the other awesome health changes you’re making.
 But if you’re eating junk, not sleeping, and generally treating your body like a hot dumpster fire, no amount of homemade beet kvass is going to fix things.